 Evaluate the liabilities that could affect the University and the participants, especially when the study originates at CSUEB.

 The CSU International Agreement Policy requires that ALL agreements with an international component be reviewed and approved by the university president and the Chancellor’s Office prior to signing.
-This includes consent forms and other human subject-related documents when a study includes an international component (location, personnel, or collaborator).

-Resources exist to help the PI answer these questions:

-The Harvard Public Health Rules web site (http://www.hsph.harvard.edu/now/20070914/) provides information including IRB (aka ethics committee or ethical review committee) officer contacts.

-Harvard School of Public Health (http://www.hsph.harvard.edu/)

-The Global Research Ethics Map (https://webapps.sph.harvard.edu/live/gremap/index_main.cfm?CFID=3027999&CFTOKEN=467037 50).
+International agreements committing university resources or that involve student travel related to a study must be reviewed under the CSU International Agreement Policy.

 Engagement of CSUEB in Research